elastic/integrations/packages/awsfargate/docs/README.md

 Open the AWS Management Console and visit the Amazon ECS page.
 Here you can select "Task Definitions" and then "Create new Task Definition" to start the wizard.

+Step 1:
-In the step 1 select "Fargate" from the list of available launch types.
+- Select "Fargate" from the list of available launch types.

-In the step 2:
+Step 2:
 - Add your preferred name for the "Task definition name", for example "elastic-agent-fargate-deployment".
 - For the "Task role", select "ecsFargateTaskExecutionRole".
 - For the "Operating system family", select "Linux".